-Mix all the levain ingredients together for about 1 minute and cover with plastic wrap.
+Mix all the Levain ingredients together for about 1 minute and cover with plastic wrap.
 Let it sit at room temperature for around 7-8 hours or until the starter has doubled.
-I used my proofer set at 83 degrees F. and it took around 5 hours.
+I usually do this the night before.

 Main Dough Procedure

-Mix the flours, and the water together in your mixer or by hand until it just starts to come together, maybe about 1 minute.
+Mix the flours, and water together in your mixer or by hand until it just starts to come together, maybe about 1 minute.
 Let it rest in your work bowl covered for 20-30 minutes.
-Next add the salt, starter, balsamic and sweet potatoes and mix on low for 6 minutes.
-Add the pecan pieces and mix for an additional minute to incorporate them evenly.
-Remove the dough from your bowl and place it in a lightly oiled bowl or work surface and do several stretch and folds.
+Next add the salt, starter (cut into about 7-8 pieces), potatoes, and honey and mix on low for 3 minutes.
+Mix on medium for another 3 minutes and then remove the dough from your bowl and place it in a lightly oiled bowl or work surface and do several stretch and folds.
 Let it rest covered for 10-15 minutes and then do another stretch and fold.
 Let it rest another 10-15 minutes and do one additional stretch and fold.
-Since this dough is so wet I did a total of 5 stretch and folds but if you adjust the hydration you won't need to do this.
 After a total of 2 hours place your covered bowl in the refrigerator and let it rest for 12 to 24 hours.

 Right before you are ready to put them in the oven, score as desired and then add 1 cup of boiling water to your steam pan or follow your own steam procedure.

-After 1 minute lower the temperature to 450 degrees.
-Bake for 35-50 minutes until the crust is nice and brown and the internal temperature of the bread is 205 degrees.
+After 1 minute lower the temperature to 500 degrees and after another 3 minutes lower it to 450 degrees.
+Bake for 35-50 minutes until the crust is nice and brown and the internal temperature of the bread is 210 degrees.